 Police may be informed of any harmful sexual behaviours which are potentially criminal in nature, such as grabbing bottoms, breasts and genitalia.
 Rape, assault by penetration and sexual assaults will be passed to the police.
-If the DSL decides to make a referral to children's social care and/or a report to the police against a victim's wishes, the reasons should be explained to the pupil and appropriate specialist support offered.
+If the DSL decides to make a referral to children's social care and/or a report to the police against a victim's wishes, the DSL will explain the reasons to the pupil and offer appropriate specialist support.
 The DSL may also decide that the children involved may benefit from early help, and may make the necessary referral in accordance with the HSCP referral process.